BHARDWAJ-SAMEER22/Excel--Data--Dashboards/README.md

 # 📊 Excel Data Dashboards
+#🧪 Practice Projects
+These dashboards are created for learning and practice purposes while developing Excel data analysis skills.

 ## 📌 Project Overview
 This repository contains Excel dashboards created to analyze data and present insights in a simple and interactive way.